-Sickness in the Family- Based on the survey conducted, 22.48% of the household respondents have experienced one (1) sick family member for the past three years.
-15.01% of the household respondents have experienced two (2) family members for the past three years.
-Common sickness in the barangay as indicated by the household respondents is gastrointestinal diseases, cough, fever, skin disease, upper respiratory diseases, heart disease and cancer.
+Sickness in the Family- Based on the survey conducted, 24% of the household respondents have experienced one to two sick family members for the past three years. while 9% of the household respondents have 3 sick family members.
+Common sickness in the barangay are gastrointestinal diseases, cough, fever, skin disease, upper respiratory diseases, heart disease and cancer.

-Table 2.4-43.
-Impact Barangays: History of having sick for the past 3 years
+Table 2.4-46.
+Impact Barangays: History of having sick for the past 3 years in Noveleta